St Anne’s Catholic Primary School: Safeguarding Statement November 2022

 This means that we have a Child Protection Policy and procedures in place.
 All staff (Teachers, Learning Support Assistants, Supply and Lunchtime Staff, Office Staff, Site Manager, Volunteers, Students and Governors) must ensure that they are aware of these procedures.
 Parents and carers are very welcome to read the Policy on request.
-It also appears on our web-site.
+It also appears on our website.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-Hanorah Murphy: Deputy Head Teacher: DSL Trained
+Hanorah Murphy: Deputy Head/DDSL